 Types of spinal operations available

 The type of spinal operation you receive will depend on your spine condition and overall medical history.
-Spine surgery centers like Laser Spine Institute offer several types of minimally invasive spine procedures that treat specific conditions that may develop in the neck or back.
+At Laser Spine Institute, we offer a range of minimally invasive spine surgery to treat specific conditions that develop in the neck or back.

 Some of the most common minimally invasive spine surgeries include: